PhD Interpreting Studies / Overview

 The Centre for Translation and Intercultural Studies (CTIS) at Manchester has the largest concentration of translation and interpreting studies specialists in the country and attracts visiting scholars and postgraduate students from a wide range of countries and backgrounds.

-CTIS provides an excellent environment for research, organising regular scholarly events.
-These include a series of weekly seminars, which attract a large national audience of researchers, students and professional translators, and form an important part of students' initiation into scholarly research while offering valuable opportunities for informal contact with leading academics.
+CTIS provides an excellent environment for research and organises regular scholarly events for the benefit of postgraduate students.
+These include a series of weekly seminars which attract a large national audience of researchers, students and practitioners.
+The seminars, delivered by invited speakers, form an important part of students' initiation into scholarly research, while also offering valuable opportunities for informal contact with leading academics.

 - Research Models in Translation Studies II (2011);